sheadawson/silverstripe-blocks/README.md

 - [ ] Versioning (basic), maybe via betterbuttons (instead of versionedgridfield)
 - [x] Make block Blocksets functionality & interfaces optional via config
 - [ ] TODO: check sets & blocks optional functionality on page-output if old relations are still in place
+- [x] Remove global blocks (block sets can be used to achieve the same thing)
+- [x] Allow exclusion of any page types from using blocks
+- [ ] How to allow the user to select block area in the same step as creating a block from site tree/block gridfield?
+- [ ] PageListAsString - list block sets too?

 ## Requirements